weberjonathan/CandyShop/README.md

 # Candy Shop
 ![CandyShop Example](/docs/example.jpg)

 _Candy Shop_ is a minimal UI for managing installed _[Chocolatey](https://chocolatey.org/)_ packages.
-It may also check for outdated packages in the background, notify the user and allow the installation of new versions by the push of a button.
+It may also check for outdated packages in the background, notify the user and allows upgrading packages through the push of a button.
 The application also provides an overview of installed packages.

 * Requires `choco` to be in PATH.
 * Default build requires administrator privileges.
 If this is not desired please swap the [`app.manifest`](CandyShop/app.manifest)-file with [`app.manifest.noadmin`](CandyShop/app.manifest.admin) and build the software using the instructions below.